-CLO Chapter Quizzes Students will need to complete the readings each week and then complete the chapter quizzes for evaluation of comprehension of the material.
+leaving early.
+Chapter Quizzes Students will need to complete the readings each week and then complete the chapter quizzes for evaluation of comprehension of the material.
 95pts 1,2,4 Genogram To better understand the student's family of origin as applied to Bowen's Intergenerational Approach.
 This assignment should utilize Monica McGoldrick's genogram symbols and include at least three generations of your family.
 Create a genogram construction recording family information and relations either by hand or with genogram program.
 A narrative regarding the interpretation of the genogram through discussing how the demographic information, functioning information, and critical family event information shaped the relationships between family members; this narrative should not exceed three pages .
-20pts 1, 2, 3 Video Reflections Classic marriage and family theorist videos from the Chaminade video library and from the AAMFT Masters Series will supplement the reading material.
+1, 2, 3 Video Reflections Classic marriage and family theorist videos from the Chaminade video library and from the AAMFT Masters Series will supplement the reading material.
 For these videos a two to three-page paper to summarize what the student learned is required to be completed- Format template will be provided in the canvas files.
-35 1-5 Journal Article Discussions For each theory presented in the text, students will find an empirical based article about the theory- this could be historical overview, interventions, research directions, etc. You will post your review (not the abstract), article link, a question posed to the class.
-You will be required to read and respond to at least one other peer's article/question.
-40pts 1 Assumptions & Applications Assignments Students will write a 3+ page paper addressing the questions below about 4 of the theories or models.
+1-5 Journal Article Discussions 51 1 Assumptions & Applications Assignments Students will write a 3+ page paper addressing the questions below about 4 of the theories or models.
 The paper will include two parts: Assumptions- which speaks to the philosophical and theoretical understanding of the theory, and Clinical Application- which speaks to the practical application of the theory.
 The paper should be written in accordance with the APA manual guidelines including 12 pt. font, standard 1-inch margins, double-spaced, with references properly cited (title 30 pts 2,3,5 page and abstract is not required).
 Use the questions below as headings in your paper.
 (20pts) Part 1: Assumptions Discuss the assumptions that the theory has about the following: What is healthy and what is unhealthy according to this theory?
 What meanings do symptoms have in this theory?
 According to this theory, how does change occur?
-Part 2: Clinical Application Discuss the clinical application of the theory by answering the following: What are the treatment goals, what outcomes are anticipated?
+Part 2: Clinical Application What are the treatment goals, what outcomes are anticipated?
 Describe the preferred interventions.
-What is the role of the therapist?
+What is the role of the theory is the preferred interventions.
 Theory of Change Paper Students will write an 8-10 page paper examining the application of a theory covered over the course of the term.
 The model you choose to write about should be because you feel aligned with that model's core assumptions about change.
 Students will need to cite (in APA format) a minimum 5-7 original academic sources for the model chosen (must be academic articles and/or books-online web and wiki pages will not count toward this total).
 Rubric will be provided on Canvas.
 100pts 1-6 Marriage & Family Timeline Students will create your own Marriage and Family timeline recording the important events in the field of Marriage and Family.
 Timeline should include narrative detail about the event.
 20pt 1,4